Commercial Payers → Commercial and Employer Coverage → Coverage in Practice

 - Employer preference for the delivery method of the National DPP lifestyle change program (in-person, distance learning, or online) often depends on their culture and workforce demographics and whether the organization is global, national, or local in reach.

 - If the organization is local, employers may be more interested in in-person programming.
 Local, smaller employers may be less likely to have a larger budget for online delivery of the program.

 - If the organization is national, it’s a challenge to coordinate in-person programs.
 Many employers are looking for the same benefit to be rolled out to all employees, regardless of location, which is why online or virtual delivery is preferred.

 Increasing Employer Awareness

 - Aon looks to impact health across prevention, risk reduction, and treatment.
-To increase employer awareness of the National DPP lifestyle change program success stories from all different types and size of employers is important.
-Employers often want to see case studies for other employers to see their successes and learn from others.
+To increase employer awareness of the National DPP lifestyle change program, success stories from all different types and sizes of employers are important.
+Employers often want to see case studies from other employers to see their successes and learn from others.

 For more information about how health insurance brokers and benefit consultants are uniquely positioned to promote the National DPP lifestyle change program among their employer client base, see the Diabetes Prevention: A Practical Guide for Brokers and Benefits Consultants document.
 This document explains why a broker or benefit consultant would want to promote the National DPP lifestyle change program and how to promote the program.
 For further information on how to talk to clients about the National DPP lifestyle change program, visit the CDC’s page for Insurance Brokers and Consultants.
 There you can find resources such as introductory email and script language, informational flyers for employers, and a customizable savings infographic.